 It’s quitting time, at least for her day job.
 During the commute home, she fires up a course e-book to catch up on the week’s reading then picks up the kids from their after-school program.

-AIU’s mobile app and Virtual Campus allow you to you learn anywhere, anytime.
+AIU’s mobile app and Virtual Campus allows you to learn anywhere, anytime.

 Dedicated students deserve a break.
 She takes one by having dinner with her family.